Follow me on a Curious Journey...

 Enlivened with Cat Sight, I make my way to leave and spot a male-order priest imitating Mother in a white dress to the left as I approach the exit.
 A single ominous bell tolls.
 I hear this warning message from Cat and Grand Mother Death to be careful here of the maleficent forces surrounding me.
 Not of the Dead, of course, but of the so-called “living.”
 When I turn around, the counterfeit is gone.

 I note their warning with a chill, and I mindfully exit my day one.

 Day 2: The Virtue of Disobedience

 My complete phenomenological surrendering to the sacred teachings of Death requires wholesale rejection of all forms of man-made artificiality.
-Of course, I obey my body and the psychic link it now has to the Cemetery, after being invited into the parallel realm of the Magical within the cemetery by Cat from day one.
-We are connected, and the psychosomatic, psycho spiritual answer to today’s visitation from Her to me is a clear “No.” I notice proudly that I have no need to “make sure” or to go “test it out” in order to see if Tilly is “right,” and my own senses are “wrong.”
-My obedience is to the process, to Cat, to Moon, and to Grand Mother Death as genuine Creatrix of Life.
+Of course, I obey my body and the psychic link it now has to the Cemetery, after being invited into the Parallel Realm of the Magical within the Cemetery by Cat from day one.
+We are connected, and the psychosomatic, psycho spiritual answer to today’s visitation from her to me is a clear “No.” I notice proudly that I have no need to “make sure” or to go “test it out” in order to see if Tilly is “right,” and my own senses are “wrong.”
+My obedience is to the process, to Cat and to Grand Mother Death as genuine Creatrix of Life.
 Tilley loses.

 Day 3: The Site of No-Sight

 I descend the stairs of my apartment tower in the dark, deliberately disobeying the false commandments of father industry, declining “help” in the form of sensory-depriving, artificial light.
 I choose to navigate via Cat Sight.